 Purpose: It is important to determine the goals of the webpage.
 You can check to see if these are clearly stated in a mission statement or an “About Us” page.
 This can help you determine if the page is intended to inform, explain, or persuade.

 - What is the purpose or motive for the site? (e.g., educational, commercial, entertainment, promotional)

 - Is the information biased or is the author presenting more than one side of the argument?

 - Is the page designed to sway opinion?
 Is the purpose of the page clearly identified?

 - Is there a sponsor or advertising on the page?
 If so, does this influence the information?
 Is the site trying to sell you something?
 How easy is it to differentiate advertisement from content?

-Currency: The effectiveness of a Web page can sometime be lessened if it becomes out-of-date.
-If the Web page relies on information such as hyperlinks, directory, or timely information, etc. it should be updated and revised as the information changes.
+Currency: The effectiveness of a web page can sometimes be lessened if it becomes out-of-date.
+If the web page relies on information such as hyperlinks, directory, or timely information, etc. it should be updated and revised as the information changes.

 - Are dates provided for when the information was written or when the page was last modified or updated?